Ms Bremer, HR Manager

 “Of course, I can!
 I used to see him on TV when I was a little girl.
 Which means I must be over 40 years old...
 Not what I wanted to reveal in the very first question!”

-Okay, different question: how did you get a job at Valensina?
+Okay, different question: how did you get a job at the Valensina Group?

 “The classic way, via an employment ad.
 I actually applied for a different position, but during the interview, we realised I’d be a better fit for HR, and now I’m HR Manager.”